khaors/geocompr/main.md

 - Where are the service users (or clients), specific target groups and competitors?
 - How many people can easily reach my stores?
 - Do existing services over or under-exploit the market potential?
-- How big is my market share and turnovers, and are there spatial differences?
+- How big is my market share and turnovers, and are spatial differences exist?

-To demonstrate how geocomputation can answer these questions the next section creates a scenario where geomarketing is vital to make informed real-world decisions.
+To demonstrate how geocomputation can answer these questions, the next section creates a scenario where geomarketing is vital to make informed real-world decisions.

 ## Case study